Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 When used as Custom External Credential Resolver any field could be mapped **if properly prefixed** in Keeper vault and present in corresponding credential type.
 The credential map returned from the resolve method is expected to have keys matching with the column names in discovery_credential table _ex. sn_cfg_ansible, sn_disco_certmgmt_certificate_ca, cfg_chef_credentials, etc._

+# Throttles and cache
+The plugin will try to resolve _"throttled"_ errors by default by adding a random delays and retrying later, which works well for up to 1000-3000 requests per 10 sec interval (throttles start after 300-600 requests/10 sec) If you expect 5000+ requests in less than 10 seconds we recommend to enable caching by setting `ext.cred.keeper.use_ksm_cache` parameter to `"true"` in _config.xml_ and restarting the MID Server.
+Cached data is stored in an encrypted file `ksm_cache.dat` in MID Server's work folder.
+Cache is updated at most once every 5 minutes or with the next request.

+# Troubleshooting
+### Check the logs
+Check the log files inside `logs/` in the agent installation folder for logs and errors.
+The resolver logs a line for each credential ID that it successfully queries, and also logs the fields that the credentials were extracted from.

+If a particular credential ID is failing, search for that ID in the logs, and check that it is successfully queried and that the credentials were extracted from the fields you expected.

+You will also find any exceptions that the resolver throws in the logs, including errors locating a record or finding fields, or if it couldn't communicate with Keeper vault.

+### Use the Test credential feature
+When creating or configuring a credential in the ServiceNow UI, you should be able to click "Test credential" to perform a quick targeted test.
+Select the MID server that should query Keeper vault, and select a target that the credential should work for to check that everything works as expected.
+If it doesn't, check the logs for errors and debug information as detailed above.